 Through the pages of our Bibles, we see examples of men who prayed.
 Even Jesus, the Son of God, prayed.
 So I know I should too, but I find it challenging.
 I suspect I’m not alone.
 Many Christians struggle with knowing how to pray.

-Why do we struggle with prayer?
+Why do we struggle with how to prayer?

 Maybe we over-spiritualize it.
 We think we have to pray long and eloquent for it to really work.
 We measure ourselves with spiritual giants like Billy Graham or Mother Teresa, and we feel unqualified and unworthy.
 Sometimes we separate prayer from the rest of life; we look at it as something we do at prayer meetings or in our quiet time.